osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 #### Downloading and Installing IntelliJ IDEA

-The [Download IntelliJ IDEA](https://www.jetbrains.com/idea/download/) website has packages for Windows, OS X and Linux.
+The [Download IntelliJ IDEA](https://www.jetbrains.com/idea/download/) website has packages for Windows, OS X, and Linux.
 There are two version available, the _Ultimate_ and the _Community_ editions.
 The _Ultimate_ edition is a commercial product which requires payment but does net you extra features.
 We do not need these, and the RuneLite developers state that the _Community_ edition is sufficient.
 The _Community_ edition is released under the Apache 2.0 license, so it open source and completely free.

 {% include figure.html path="blog/runelite-part1/intellij-download.png" alt="Download page for IntelliJ IDEA" %}

 Download the _Community_ edition for your specific platform.
-Since I am using Windows 10,, I selected the **Windows (.exe)** download, to install IntelliJ IDEA on a Windows 10 system.
+Since I am using Windows 10, I selected the **Windows (.exe)** download, to install IntelliJ IDEA on a Windows 10 system.
 The file downloaded was named: `ideaIC-2018.2.exe`.
 The setup is simple, just install using default options.

 ## Configuring IntelliJ and the RuneLite Development Environment

-The RuneLite authors recommend using IntelliJ, and specify a number of customizations to configure the build environment after installation.
+The RuneLite authors recommend using IntelliJ and specify the number of customizations to configure the build environment after installation.
 After you complete the IntelliJ installation and run the IDE for the first time, you will be prompted to perform some customizations of the software.
-None of these are critical, but can be useful.
+None of these are critical but can be useful.

 Firstly, there is an option to import previous settings.
 If you have never used IntelliJ, just select _Do not import settings_.
 Accept the _JetBrains Privacy Policy_.
 You can select whether or not to send _Usage Statistics_.